0

 Conditions

-This will be a 6-month contract covering maternity leave starting June 2026.
-The hours of work are 18 hours per week, and the salary scale is €28,250-€30,870 pro rata.
+This will be a 6-month contract covering maternity leave.
+The hours of work are 18 hours per week, and the rate of pay is €15.86 per hour.

 Person Specification

-• Good oral, written and presentational communication skills.
+• *Good oral, written, and presentational communication skills.

 • *Flexible working hours are required, including evenings and weekends to facilitate meetings with volunteers and young people